 - Worshipers of Qazlal will eventually acquire a permanent Repel Missiles effect with enough piety.

-Repel Missiles was removed in 0.20.
+Repel Missiles was removed as a spell in 0.20.
+However, other sources still exist.

 Prior to 0.14, repelling missiles status expired based on a timer.